-Because this is the first year that this course is running, we will inevitably encounter aspects of the course that can be improved or could be done differently for a better student experience.
+As this is still a new course, we will inevitably encounter aspects of the course that can be improved or could be done differently for a better student experience.
 Should you come across anything that you think could word better, I hope you will let myself or Dr Jones know so that we can work to improve it.